sefinek24/Sefinek-Blocklist-Collection/README.md

 ## 💸 Support me
 Unfortunately, **my home internet connection doesn't allow me to host a blocklist**, so I'm asking for your support.
 Every donation will be helpful, and the VPS server will be available all the time.
 Additionally, this project will be continuously supported by me.
 Thank you! 😹😻
-> https://sefinek.net/support-me  (Patreon, Ko-fi, GitHub Sponsors, Stripe)
+> https://sefinek.net/support-me  (Ko-fi, GitHub Sponsors, Stripe, Patreon)
-> https://paypal.me/sefinek (email for PayPal: contact@sefinek.net)
+> https://paypal.me/sefinek (PayPal: contact@sefinek.net)

 ## 📝 More information